cwi-dis/cwi-pcl-codec/README.md

 Now the codec libraries and evaluation tools can be build by typing 'make' in the directory that was specified in 'cmake-gui' to build the binaries.
 The application can be found in 'apps/evaluate_compression'.

-Not so easy (tedious, but not difficult) install PCL 1.9.1 from source: (all platforms):
+Not so easy (tedious, but not difficult) install PCL 1.10.0 from source: (all platforms):
 ----------------------------------------------------------------------------------------

-* Get PCL source code from 'https://github.com/PointCloudLibrary/pcl/releases/tag/pcl-1.8.0' (note that the source code in the PCL development tree is not compatible with this package).
+* Get PCL source code from 'https://github.com/PointCloudLibrary/pcl/releases/tag/pcl-1.10.0' (note that the source code in the PCL development tree is not necessarily compatible with this package).

 * Get 3rd party packages:
   follow the instructions in: http://pointclouds.org/documentation/tutorials/compiling_pcl_dependencies_windows.php